 To facilitate the process of anonymous review, the author's name, title, affiliation, mailing address, and phone number should be on a separate sheet.
 Retain a copy of anything submitted.

-View Special Issue: "Practice & Theory in Art Education" (September 2014; Volume 67, No. 5) that coordinates with the Summer 2014 Studies in Art Education issue
+• View "Practice & Theory in Art Education" (Art Education, September 2014; Volume 67, No. 5) that coordinates with the Summer 2014 issue of Studies in Art Education

-View "Assessment and Next Generation Standards: An Interview With Olivia Gude” (from the January 2014 issue
+• "Assessment and Next Generation Standards: An Interview With Olivia Gude” (Art Education, January 2014)

-• Building Forts and Drawing on Walls: Fostering Student-Initiated Creativity Inside and Outside the Elementary Classroom (Art Education, July 2012)
+• Building Forts and Drawing on Walls: Fostering Student-Initiated Creativity Inside and Outside the Elementary Classroom by David Rufo (Art Education, July 2012)

 Sample Instructional Resources:

-• Polyglot of the Everyday: Alberto Aguilar (Art Education, January 2013)
+• Polyglot of the Everyday: Alberto Aguilar - Recommended for Grades 6-12 - by Jorge Lucero (Art Education, January 2013)

-• Exploring Shop Window Displays (Art Education, May 2011)
+• Exploring Shop Window Displays - Recommended for Grades 7-8 - by Martha Christopoulou (Art Education, May 2011)